netlify/build/docs/creating-a-plugin.md

 Netlify Plugins extend the functionality of the Netlify Build process.

-Plugins are plain JavaScript objects that allow users to hook into the different lifecycle steps happening during their site builds.
+Plugins are plain JavaScript objects that allow users to hook into the different events happening during their site builds.

-For example, hooking into the `onPreBuild` step to run something before your build command.
+For example, hooking into the `onPreBuild` event to run something before your build command.
 Or the `onPostBuild` hook for running things after your site build has completed.

 ## Available Lifecycle Hooks